danielflower/internal-npm-server/README.md

 Installation
 ------------

+### Download

+Download the .zip or .tar.gz from the [releases page](https://github.com/danielflower/internal-npm-server/releases).

 ### Install the server

 This is a Java application, so you just need Java 6 or later to run.
+(You do NOT need nodejs nor git installed.)

 Extract the server to a new directory.
 Edit [config.properties](https://github.com/danielflower/internal-npm-server/blob/master/src/main/assembly/config.properties) to set the hostname of your computer, the port to run on, and the location to keep the cached NPM files in.
 If behind a proxy, you can set your proxy settings too.

-Windows: run.bat will run it.
+Windows: run.bat will run it as a console app.
 Ctrl+C to stop it.
 There is no windows service version currently.

 Linux: start.sh will start it in the background.
 Run stop.sh to stop it.

 ### Configure NPM on your development machines